Syria rebels kidnap 13 Lebanese Shi'ites

 RELEASE OF MAN ACCUSED OF "TERRORISM"

-A judicial source said Shadi al-Moulawi was released on bail of 500,000 Lebanese pounds (211.21 pounds) and forbidden to leave the country, adding the charge of membership in a "terrorist" group levelled against him by a military prosecutor stood.
+A judicial source said Shadi al-Moulawi was released on bail of 500,000 Lebanese pounds ($333) and forbidden to leave the country, adding the charge of membership in a "terrorist" group leveled against him by a military prosecutor stood.

 His arrest ushered in battles in the northern city of Tripoli between Sunni Islamist foes of Assad - who said Moulawi was merely assisting Syrian refugees - against the Lebanese army and Alawite supporters of Assad, and killed eight people.